OfficialSiddharthBisht/backend-practice001/README.md

 Create a Node.js application with MongoDB integration to manage products and their associated reviews.
 The application should consist of two models: Product and Review.
 The Product model includes attributes such as name, price, creation date (cDate), update date (uDate), and a unique identifier (_id).
-The Review model includes userId, description, creation date (cDate), update date (uDate), and a unique identifier (_id).
+T The Review model includes userId, description, creation date (cDate), update date (uDate), and a unique identifier (_id).
 Implement API endpoints for performing CRUD operations on products and reviews, including virtual population of reviews for a product.